Abrasion resistant steel

 Abrasion resistant steel is a high-carbon alloy steel that is produced to resist wear and stress.
 There are several grades of abrasion resistant steel, including AR200, AR235, AR400, AR450, AR500 and AR600.

-Quenching & Tempering
+Quenching and tempering

 Abrasion resistant steel undergoes a two-step heat treatment process called quenching and tempering, which alters the steel's grain structure to increase hardness and toughness.

 During the quenching phase, the steel is heated to an above-critical temperature and is then rapidly cooled with water.
 The steel is then re-heated to a below-critical temperature and air cooled, which is the tempering phase.

-Brinell Hardness
+Brinell hardness

 The hardness of abrasion resistant steel is determined by a Brinell hardness test.
 This test uses a small steel ball to inflict force on a material.
 The indentation created by the steel ball is then measured and used to calculate Brinell hardness number (BHN).